 #1.
 Bluetooth keyboard

-I got a present of a wireless keyboard (not branded) with a Living Social voucher.
+I got a present of a wireless keyboard.
 It connects easily to the iPad and has hours of battery life that does not draw from the iPad.
 The iPad sits into the unit, which is itself as slim as an iPad and very light, and it all balances perfectly.
 I have used it to send emails and it works very nicely.
 COST: €30 delivered.

-CloudOn is a fantastic App that allows editing of all your documents stored in Dropbox.
-You also have full access to Google Docs – google forms ar great – and your Microsoft Skydrive documents.
-So you can open up your MS Word or Excel files and work on them using your iPad.
-The app also features a built in Adobe reader.
-FREE.
+I have Dropbox on both my 2 laptops and on my iPad.
+All documents stay synced on all devices.
+You also have full access to Google Docs – google forms are great – and your Microsoft Onedrive documents.
+So you can open up your MS Word or Excel files and work on them using your iPad using the Office apps (with a 365 subscription).
+There is also a free Adobe pdf reader.

 #.3 Maglus Stylus